feyzaozkan/Image-classification-with-CNNs/README.md

 # Image-classification-with-CNNs

+Image classification is one of the fundamental task in the field of computer vision and there are many techniques to classify images properly,one of them is CNN.

+The aim of this assignment, understanding the architecture of Convolutional Neural Networks by building a model from scratch and applying that model to given images to classify them properly by using a deep learning frame PyTorch.

-This project consists of 3 different .ipynb files which are PART1_1.ipynb, PART1_1.ipynb, PART2.ipynb.
+The project contains 3 different .ipynb files which are PART1_1.ipynb, PART1_1.ipynb, PART2.ipynb.

 -PART1_1.ipynb contains the CNN model without residual connections.